ember-learn/ember-blog/source/2019-12-21-how-to-make-a-geographic-map-in-ember.md

 },
 ```

-In case it wasn't obvious, you should swap out 'ACCESS TOKEN HERE' with the access token you generated on mapbox.com.
+You should swap out 'ACCESS TOKEN HERE' with the access token you generated on mapbox.com.

 What are these other things?
 The map object here _sets up the default state of the map when it loads_.
 This means that when you create a map, it needs to know what to show, where to position the camera.
-Of course, this is overridable at template invocation time.
+This is overridable at template invocation time.

 What is this `style` property?
 It's the reason we had to grab an API key from Mapbox: this points to the remote resource for loading all the basemap details you need to see for your users to orient themselves on the map.
 It tells your Mapbox map where to fetch all the roads and bridges and points of interest that fill a delightful, useful map.